Stroke Rehabilitation in Langley

 Bobath therapy is based on the brain’s ability to adapt to change, reorganize, and recover after neurological damage.

-This treatment approach is tailored to each patient’s condition, and the core of this therapy involves training patients to learn specific movement patterns according to their needs.
+This treatment approach is tailored to each patient’s neurological condition, and the core of this therapy involves training patients to learn specific movement patterns according to their needs.

 The Bobath approach is goal-oriented and task-specific, aiming to organize the internal (proprioceptive) and external (exteroceptive) environment of the nervous system for the efficient functioning of the individual.